 1.3.2 Efficient Execution of Analysis Workflows

 As demonstrated in Figure 1-1, social media data analysis workflows normally consist of multiple stages, and each stage may apply a diversity of algorithms to process the target data subsets.
 These algorithms demonstrate a high level of complexity in their computation and communication patterns, including sequential, MapReduce, iterative MapReduce, and graph style.
-Different patterns are suitable for different processing frameworks such as Hadoop [18], Twister [59], Spark [161], and Giraph [17].
+Different patterns are suitable for different processing frameworks such as Hadoop [18], Twister [60], Spark [166], and Giraph [17].
 Moreover, to support online stream analysis applications, distributed stream processing engines like Storm [25] may also be used.
 To achieve efficient overall execution of the workflow, the analysis architecture must be able to dynamically adopt suitable processing frameworks to complete different steps from these stages.
 Achieving this in a distributed and shared environment is another major challenge.
+In case of integrated workflows involving both queries and analysis tasks, another interesting research question is how to explore the value of indices in supporting sophisticated analysis algorithms (beyond the scope of queries).

 1.3.3 Parallel Processing of High-Speed Stream Data